-With a referral from your general practician, you have the right to receive psychotherapy with public support.
-That will bring the normal fee of about 900 kr. down to about 300 kr.
+With a referral from your general practitioner, you have the right to receive psychotherapy with public support.
+That will bring the normal fee down to around 400 kr. a session (see below about Sygeforsikringen "danmark").

 Below is a complete list of criteria, that your doctor will have in mind when you ask him for a referral to a psychologist: